Small & Medium Enterprises

 RDP on the Internet

-Remote Desktop (Port 3389) directly accessible from the internet – no VPN, often with weak passwords.
-Entry point #1 for ransomware.
+Remote Desktop (Port 3389) directly accessible from the internet, often without VPN and with weak passwords.
+This is the number one entry point for ransomware.

 Outdated Servers